ctrlaltcoop/certbot-dns-hetzner/README.md

 ## Credentials

 From the hetzner DNS control panel at https://dns.hetzner.com go to "API Tokens" and add a personal access token.
+Please make sure to use the absolute path - some users experienced problems with relative paths.

 An example ``credentials.ini`` file: